Ch 15.6 Mastering File Read and Write

 Choose strategy by file size:

-Small (< few MB): Files.readString() / writeString()
+Small (< a few MB): Files.readString() / writeString()

-Medium (hundreds MB): Files.readAllLines() or BufferedReader
+Medium (< hundreds MB): Files.readAllLines() or BufferedReader

 Large (GB+): Files.lines() + Stream (lazy reading) -